Antique and Ancient Sculpture

 The 120 x 200 m palace excavated by Layard included many rooms separated from the inner courtyards by mud brick walls.
 About 400 shallow bas-reliefs in gypsum served as a base for these painted walls.

-On July 6, 1994, Christie's sold for £ 7.7M including premium an incomplete 183 x 117 x 6.4 cm bas-relief that had been presented by Layard to one of his sponsors.
+On July 6, 1994, Christie's sold for £ 7.7M an incomplete 183 x 117 x 6.4 cm bas-relief that had been presented by Layard to one of his sponsors.
 It displays a beardless eunuch and a winged bearded deity ready to serve the king, and has retained three-quarters of a standard cuneiform inscription recalling the achievements of the king supported by the gods.
 Layard had been authorized by the Grand Vizier to export his discoveries.

-On October 31 in New York, Christie's sells as lot 101 a bas-relief 224 x 196 cm that includes the standard inscription mingled in the image.
+On October 31, 2018, Christie's sold a bas-relief 224 x 196 cm for $ 31M, as lot 101.
 It is illustrated with a single full size standing figure in Egyptian profile, larger than life and complete.
 This winged bearded creature is busy anointing a tree of life.
-Its mirror image is known.
-The pair served to flank a gateway for which our bearded deity was somehow the guardian angel.
+The piece includes a standard cuneiform inscription mingled in the image that recalls the achievements of the king supported by the gods.

 Major consignment of ancient art: 3000-year-old Assyrian relief expected to raise over $10m at @ChristiesInc:https://t.co/0GZH2NTC1I pic.twitter.com/cGVQqtW7yk